openstack-archive/tripleo-docs/deploy-guide/source/features/deploy_cellv2_basic.rst

     DnsServers:
       - x.x.x.x

-The above file disables creating networks as the networks from the overcloud stack are reused.
+The above file disables creating networks by setting ``ManageNetworks`` parameter to ``false`` so that the same ``network_data.yaml`` file from the overcloud stack can be used.
+When ``ManageNetworks`` is set to false, ports will be created for the nodes in the separate stacks on the existing networks that were already created in the ``overcloud`` stack.

 It also specifies that this will be an additional cell using parameter `NovaAdditionalCell`.

 .. note::